Starting a new chapter in life is something we all have to deal with at different times in our lives.

 Jump forward 10 years and I was off to London with a man I was deeply in love with only for the relationship to fall apart 6 months later.
 I found myself back in my hometown, heartbroken, homeless, broke, and unemployed.
 I had to start completely from scratch.
 A few months later, my Dad was diagnosed with cancer.
 I was forever changed when Dad died 6 months later.

 I had to embark on a new chapter.
 I got a new apartment, a fabulous new job, and a new partner.
 Just over a year later that was all gone.
-My boyfriend disappeared, my whole company got made redundant, so it was time for another chapter!
+My boyfriend disappeared, and my whole company got made redundant, so it was time for another chapter!

 Nine glorious months traveling by myself overseas were next on my list.
 After my trip, I found myself starting from scratch again (a lot of my new chapters have involved airports in case you were wondering!)